unt-libraries/untl-metadata-documentation/docs/guides/photos.rst

 -   Are there people or animals in the image?

     -   Do you know names and/or identities (e.g., pictured from left to right)?
-    -   What are the people doing in the image?
+    -   What are the people or animals doing in the image?
     -   If it is a portrait (usually taken in a studio), how is the person posing and are they fully visible?

 -   Are there buildings in the image?